 NASA’s Voyager 1, Furthest Human-Made Object, Resumes Data Transmission After Five-Month Silence

 NASA’s Voyager 1 spacecraft, the most distant human-made object, has resumed sending engineering updates to Earth after a five-month hiatus.
 The Voyager engineering team at NASA’s Jet Propulsion Laboratory in Southern California discovered an issue with one of the spacecraft’s onboard computers, the flight data subsystem (FDS).
 The team devised a plan to divide the affected code into sections and store those sections in different places in the FDS.
-The spacecraft, over 15 billion miles from Earth, is now able to send usable data about its health and status.
-The team will continue to adjust the FDS software to enable the return of science data.
+The spacecraft, over 15 billion miles from Earth, can now send usable data about its health and status.
+The team will continue to adjust the FDS software to enable science data return.

 Voyager 1: Resuming Communication with Earth

-NASA’s Voyager 1 spacecraft, the most distant human-made object in existence, has resumed sending engineering data back to Earth after a five-month hiatus.
+NASA’s Voyager 1 spacecraft, the most distant human-made object, has resumed sending engineering data back to Earth after a five-month hiatus.
 This marks the first time since November 2023 that the spacecraft has returned usable data about the health and status of its onboard engineering systems.
 The next step for the mission team is to enable Voyager 1 to begin returning science data once again.

-Voyager 1, along with its twin Voyager 2, are the only spacecraft to have ever ventured into interstellar space, the space between stars.
+Voyager 1, along with its twin Voyager 2, is the only spacecraft to venture into interstellar space, the space between stars.
 However, Voyager 1 ceased sending readable science and engineering data back to Earth on November 14, 2023.
-Despite this, mission controllers were able to ascertain that the spacecraft was still receiving their commands and operating normally.
+Despite this, mission controllers could ascertain that the spacecraft was still receiving their commands and operating normally.

 NASA’s Voyager 1 spacecraft is depicted in this artist’s concept traveling through interstellar space, or the space between stars, which it entered in 2012.
 Credit: NASA/JPL-Caltech